Eight Ways to Cope When You're a Team of One

-Interpersonal relationships are crucial in maintaining a happy working environment, so don't be tempted to go into "lockdown."
-Instead, try to stay connected with colleagues by planning meetings, staying in touch virtually , and attending social events.
-Not only will you feel part of something bigger, but you'll also get to hear feedback, opinion and company news.
+Research shows that interpersonal relationships are crucial in maintaining a happy working environment, so don't be tempted to go into "lockdown."
+Instead, try to stay connected with colleagues by planning meetings, staying in touch virtually, and attending social events.
+Not only will you feel part of something bigger, but you'll also get to hear feedback, opinions and company news.
 You'll also find people who will celebrate your successes with you, and who will help you to stay motivated.

 2. Make Your Voice Heard

 Other people might not understand your priorities, your workload, or the limits of your responsibilities as a team of one.
 They might bombard you with work requests when you're least able to help out, and it can be hard to reply with a flat "no." But remember that you're on your own and sometimes it's simply impossible to do everything that people ask of you.
 There's no shame in this, so go easy on yourself and don't be afraid to ask for help if you need it.